MRU-MACO-1501-202204-002/laborials/laborial-16-more-loop-practice.md

 > choose a password: **password1**
 > Yay - 'password1' is a valid password!

-### ex-03: isosceles triangle
+### ex-03: right-angled triangle

-Design and write a complete Python program that prompts the user for a base, and then prints an isosceles triangle with that base width.
+Design and write a complete Python program that prompts the user for a base, and then prints an right-angled triangle with that base width.
 If the input is **even** or **negative** then the program must terminate with an appropriate error message.

 For example: